What is the IMPM

 the Five Mindsets

 MODULE 1 MANAGING SELF: THE REFLECTIVE MINDSET

 The Lake District of northern England, far from the hectic pace of managing, is the perfect setting for thoughtful reflection on yourself and your experiences as a manager.
-Participants experience The Nature of Engaging Management (Henry Mintzberg), Ethics and Virtue within the Organization (Lucas Introna), and in the footsteps of Woodworth before undertaking a cultural audit of a British company.
-The module is developed and delivered by leading faculty at the Lancaster University School of Management, consistently ranked among the top research school in the UK.
+Participants experience The Nature of Engaging Management (Henry Mintzberg), Ethics and Virtue within the Organization (Lucas Introna), and in the footsteps of Wordsworth before undertaking a cultural audit of a British company.
+The module is developed and delivered by leading faculty at the Lancaster University School of Management, consistently ranked among the top research schools in the UK.